September 10, 2022

-Jacques almost single-handedly introduced the Australian public to the beauty, artistic merit and lasting quality of Persian and Oriental rugs.
-He was legendary in the industry not only for his mastery of the craft, scholarly knowledge of the history and artistry of rugs, but his integrity and his concern for the artisans who made the rugs.
+He was legendary in the industry not only for his craft, his scholarly knowledge of the history and artistry of rugs, but for his integrity and concern for the artisans who made the rugs.

 At first, business was a challenge, as Australian homes were designed with wall-to-wall carpets and there was little appreciation for imported rugs.